🧘 Curs nou de Abheda Yoga

 2. NIYAMA (“what to do or aspects that we should not refrain from”) are aspects that we must NOT restrain, but we can develop them as well as we can.
 These are:

-– saucha ( purity – careful purification of both the physical structure and especially the mental and emotional structure),
+– saucha (purity – careful purification of both the physical structure and especially the mental and emotional structure),

-– santosha (contentment),
+– santosha (thanksgiving),

 – tapas (austerity),

-– svadhiyaya (self-study)
+– svadhiyaya (individual study)

 4. PRNAYAMA – full control of subtle breaths through breath control;